jarvisdreams9/cfn-samples/readme.md

 ## CFNXStabilizeOn

-__CFNXStablizeOn__ is the right please to run any kind of tests that you want to perform after a resource has been updated.
+__CFNXStablizeOn__ is the right place to run any kind of tests that you want to perform after a resource has been updated.
 It can include, invoking internal jenkins tests and waiting on them, or making boto3 api calls querying resource status to ensure they are in the right condition, or even writing your own python script using __ScriptExecutor__ ServiceType.

-The difference between __CFNXWaitOn__ and this property is that, __CFNXStablizeOn__ can reference the resource on which it is declared on, this is because Stabilization checks are run post resoruce create/update, unlike WaitOn which runs before the resource is created/updated.
+The difference between __CFNXWaitOn__ and this property is that, __CFNXStablizeOn__ can reference the resource on which it is declared on, this is because Stabilization checks are run post resource create/update, unlike WaitOn which runs before the resource is created/updated.

 To work with __CFNXStablizeOn__ we need to provide the __Api__ and __ServiceType__ (default: boto3).
 Optionally we can configure the __Arguments__ that needs to be passed with the API.

-__CFNXStablizeOn__ accepts other config properties like [InputStores](#WorkingWithIOStores).
+__CFNXStablizeOn__ accepts other config properties like [InputStores](#WorkingWithIOStores) [Boto3ConnectionConfig](#Boto3ConnectionConfig) [HTTPConnectionConfig](#HTTPConnectionConfig) [ScriptExecutorConnectionConfig](#ScriptExecutorConnectionConfig) and [AssumeRoleConfig](#AssumeRoleConfig).

 Once the state has been met we can access output if required by passing a [JQ](#UsingJQ) query to __FnX::WaitResp__ or __WaitResp::__ string prefix method.
 Please note that we are using __WaitResp__ and not __Resp__ which is used in other properties that do not wait on state.

   * **Scenario**: Trigger a jenkins job, wait until the job succeeds, or fail if the job fails.

 - For demo purposes, using 'GET' method but in practice it can be a POST/PUT method to trigger jenkins job
-- Note the use of __WaitResp::__ and not __Resp::__ as we are waiting on a state to be successful.
+- Note the use of __WaitResp::__ and not __Resp::__ accepting [JQ](#UsingJQ) as we are waiting on a state to be successful.
 - Also while deploying the sample, notice how __MyS3Bucket2 is made to wait__ until MyS3Bucket1 is Stabilized.

 ```YAML